BeastRWA8938/BlenderFluidSplitterForSheepIT/readme.md

 - Maintains directory structure for domain and subfolders.
 - Generates log files for each part, detailing the part size, start frame, and end frame.

+## Pre-Requirements

+- This project needs all your domains in the same folder as the project file (.blend)
+- All paths should be set as relative path. (https://docs.blender.org/manual/en/2.79/data_system/files/relative_paths.html)

 ## Requirements

 - Python 3.x